asplos-contest/2025/IOPDDL.md

 ***Are all edge endpoints in the graph unique?***

  * Not necessarily; for a given pair of nodes `[pred, succ]`, there may be zero, one, or multiple edges that connect them.
+For example, you'll find that in *Benchmark A*, there are two separate edges (#60 and #21438) that connect nodes #5 and #617.
 The total cost between a pair of nodes would thus be the sum across all such edge costs.

 ***Can submissions employ third-party libraries?***